nytud/HuRTE/README.md

 The files are in the 'data' folder.
 The dataset contains 4 504 instances.
 These contain a (sometimes multi-sentence) premise and a one-sentence hypothesis, and the task is to decide whether the former entails the latter or not.
 The task is binary classification.

 The train, validation and test sets contain 2 131, 242 and 2 131 instances, respectively.
 The test set is distributed without the labels; to evaluate your model please contact us (ligeti-nagy.noemi@nytud.hu) or visit [HuLU's website](hulu.nytud.hu) for an automatic evaluation.
-The metric of the evaluation is accuracy.
+The metric of the evaluation is MCC.

 ## Data format